 What is “Natural” Wine anyway?

 Natural wine, often called real wine or raw wine, is made by farmers growing grapes sustainably, then harvested and fermented with careful, but minimal intervention in the cellar.
 No chemical herbicides or pesticides are used in the vineyard.
-Fermentation happens through indigenous yeast (no commercial yeasts).
+Fermentation happens with indigenous/wild yeast (no commercial yeasts).
 Minimal or no added sulfur, though use of sulfur is of secondary importance after mindful, organic farming.
-They doesn’t use additives or fining, little or no filtering, and preferably no new oak.
+No additives or refining agents, and preferably no new oak.
 The natural wine movement has been gaining exposure in the past few decades, but the practice itself is centuries-old and in many ways a return to the way wine used to (and should) be made.

 We believe wine made transparently invites the drinker to experience the wine fully: the sense of place, the emotion and energy contained within.
 It allows us to check in with nature, like a hike in a dense forest, a swallow of cold mountain air, or a dunk in a salty ocean.
 Some of the wines are funky, others are elegant, some are mysterious, and some are just light and fun.
 Drink these wines whenever and however you want, but try to pair them with friends.